CaitlinS9/Event-Intro/README.md

 ### (ThunderPlains)
 The ThunderPlains Developer Conference is coming up on November 1st and is looking for sponsors.

-### (Twitch: Read only if your group streamed on Twitch)
+### (Twitch: Read only if your group is streamed on Twitch)
-This usergroup is streamed on Twitch.tv.
-We've been streaming almost all of our OKC based usergroups in Twitch.tv/techlahoma - Be sure to check it out & if you have Amazon Prime you can subscribe to our channel.
-If you subscribe to our channel, Techlahoma gets a small donation from Amazon!
+We've been streaming almost all of our OKC based user groups to twitch.tv/techlahoma.
+If you have Amazon Prime, you can subscribe to our channel for free every month.
+Techlahoma gets a small donation from Amazon for each subscription!

 ### (StarSpace46: Read if at StarSpace46 only)
 This event Center is donated by StarSpace46.
 If you like them and want them to stick around, get a $40/month community membership.